keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 23：Flame Alarm.md

 </tbody>
 </table>

-7.  **Text Result**
+7.  **Test Result**

     Ensure that the Raspberry Pi Pico is connected to the computer，click“Stop/Restart backend”.

     ![](/media/5197b36be26f10de1b40e5c814974ab3.png)

     Click “Run current script”, the code starts executing, we will see that when the flame sensor detects the flame, the LED flashes and the buzzer alarms.
 Otherwise, the LED does not light, the buzzer does not sound.
 Press“Ctrl+C”or click“Stop/Restart backend”to exit the program.

 ![](/media/536af226e9ed390ca3cc102b0f02f9cb.png)